Jim is a retired software/electrical engineer who enjoys the outdoors. He likes to challenge himself with creative projects at home.

 I love the adventure and experience of canoe camping—packing food and camping gear into a canoe and paddling to a wilderness campsite.
-I’ve taken many week long trips into Canada’s Quetico Provincial Park, a large wilderness area with many lakes connected by portage trails.
+I’ve taken many week-long trips to Canada’s Quetico Provincial Park, a large wilderness area with many lakes connected by portage trails.
 No motors are allowed in the park, fishing is great, and the solitude and scenery are addicting.
 I had usually rented Kevlar canoes from a local outfitter but I thought I would enjoy the challenge and satisfaction of building my own boat and using it to make a trip.

-I originally thought I’d try to build a kevlar canoe but I liked the looks of the cedar canoe so that was my choice.
-The final cost of materials and tools probably ended up higher than the cost of just purchasing a used or lower-end canoe, but the satisfaction from using my canoe is worth it.
+I originally thought I’d try to build a Kevlar canoe but I liked the looks of the cedar canoe so that was my choice.
+The final cost of materials and tools probably ended up being higher than the cost of just purchasing a used or lower-end canoe, but the satisfaction from using my canoe is worth it.

 - Cedar planking.
 You can rip your own from 3/4-wide boards or purchase it already cut and milled.

-- Hardwood (preferred) for making the seats, stems, gunnels and decks
+- Hardwood (preferred) for making the seats, stems, gunnels, and decks

 - Woven 6-ounce fiberglass cloth